f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 Copying System Controller Database Backup to an External Location via API
 -------------------------------------------------------------------------

-To copy a ConfD configuration backup file from the system controller to a remote https server use the following API call:
+To copy a ConfD configuration backup file from the system controller to a remote https server, use the following API call:

 .. code-block:: bash